Protein and insulin. Why do my blood sugars rise after a high protein meal?

 Someone who is insulin resistant has functioning accelerator pedal (glucagon stimulating glucose release in the blood) but a faulty brake (insulin).

 To unpack this further, let’s look at an example close to home.

 The picture below is of a family meal (i.e. steak, sauerkraut, beans and broccoli) that we had when my wife Monica (who has Type 1 Diabetes) was wearing a continuous glucose meter.

-The process to bring her blood sugars back under control from the small amount of carbs in the vegies takes about two hours.
+The process to bring her blood sugars back under control from a few carbs in the veggies takes about two hours.

-Many people with type 1 diabetes know they need to dose with adequate insulin for protein.
-Once you work out how to reduce simple carbs, working out how to dose for protein is the next frontier of good insulin management.
-It’s complex and sometimes confusing.
+Many people with type 1 diabetes know they need to dose with insulin for protein.
+Once you work out how to reduce simple carbs, working out how to dose for protein is the next frontier of insulin management.

 More insulin or less protein?

 Is it too much protein?